 An angry person does not necessarily identify themselves as the one with the problem.
 Rather, the belief of the angry person is that others in their surrounding are the ones with the issue.
 A common thought is, “If only others could drive the way I do, handle situations to my preference, and follow the unwritten rules that everyone should know, everything would be okay.”
 Unfortunately, such thoughts and beliefs are unrealistic, and may trigger angry and frustrating feelings throughout one’s daily life.

-If such acts have been committed, the judge will often require court ordered Anger Management classes in lieu of jail time.
-It is reasonable to say that an anger management program would be a more beneficial option for the offender because they are given the chance to learn the necessary anger management skills to better cope with difficult situations rather then just being sent to jail.
+If such acts have been committed, the judge will often require court-ordered Anger Management classes in lieu of jail time.
+It is reasonable to say that an anger management program would be a more beneficial option for the offender because they are given the chance to learn the necessary anger management skills to better cope with difficult situations rather than just being sent to jail.

-Court ordered Anger Management classes are often viewed as castigatory by the one required taking the anger management class, however it can also be a life changing experience if given the opportunity.
-Many of our court mandated anger management clients have expressed their misconception of the anger management class being similar to one taking traffic school or watching a boxing match.
-Anger management participants are often pleasantly surprised to experience Anger Management classes to be different from their initial perception.
+Court-ordered Anger Management classes are often viewed as castigatory by the one required taking the anger management class, however, it can also be a life-changing experience if given the opportunity.
+Many of our court-mandated anger management clients have expressed their misconception of the anger management class being similar to one taking traffic school or watching a boxing match.
+Anger management participants are often pleasantly surprised to experience Anger Management classes being different from their initial perception.
 Participants usually report experiencing an improvement in managing their anger following two anger management classes.
-Many report the importance of learning anger management skills at a younger age, since the anger management strategies are helpful with interpersonal interactions within the family, school, workplace and social settings.
+Many report the importance of learning anger management skills at a younger age, since the anger management strategies are helpful with interpersonal interactions within the family, school, workplace, and social settings.
 We are proud to see the public perception finally shifting.

 When the court orders a participant to take Anger Management classes, oftentimes it means to complete 26 weeks or 26 sessions, unless the order specifies a different number.
 Though Anger Management 818 offers accelerated anger management classes, please be sure to check whether the judge specified for you to not take more than 1 anger management class per week.
 Since it takes time to process what one learns in an anger management class, and to practice the newly learned anger management skills, the theory is that if a person exceeds one Anger Management class each week, it may not permit enough time for a participant to make as much progress to manage their anger.